spacetypeco/generative-typography-FA20/README.md

 * (intermediate+) Make a mini drawing program.
 Think about how people could swap between different kinds of brushes, change canvas color, etc.

 ### Readings
+Note: Please be prepared to take a thought to bring back for discussion next week. (e.g. a quote that resonated with you, an opinion that you disagreed with, etc.)

 *  [Computer Grass is Natural Grass](Readings/Computer_Grass_Is_Natural_Grass.pdf)
 *  [Vera Molar Interview](Readings/Vera_Molnar.pdf)